Toussaint Charbonneau: Life after the expedition

 Clark offered to set up Charbonneau and his family in St. Louis after the expedition.
 Charbonneau initially declined Clark's offer, as he preferred life with the Mandan and Hidatsa.
 However, the family relocated to St. Louis in 1809 so that Jean Baptiste could be educated.
 Charbonneau bought land from Clark and briefly took up farming.
 He gave it up after a few months, selling the land back to Clark for 100 dollars.
-He also left Sacagawea and his two sons Toussaint and Jean Baptiste in Clark’s protection.
+He also left Sacagawea and his two sons Toussaint and Jean Baptiste in Clark's protection.
 In April, 1811, Charbonneau started working for Henry M. Brackenridge, an explorer headed up the Missouri River.
-In Charbonneau’s company was his older wife, Otter Woman.
+In Charbonneau's company was his older wife, Otter Woman.

 He then took a job with Manuel Lisa's Missouri Fur Company, and was stationed at Fort Manuel Lisa Trading Post in present-day North Dakota.
 During this time, Sacagawea was pregnant and gave birth to a girl named Lisette.
 Shortly after the birth, Sacagawea died on December 20, 1812.
 Lisette was taken back to St. Louis to live with Jean Baptiste.
 The following year Charbonneau signed over formal custody of his son Jean Baptiste and daughter Lisette to William Clark.

-During the period of 1811–1838, Charbonneau also worked for the Upper Missouri Agency's Indian Bureau (a federal agency) as a translator.
+From 1811 to 1838, Charbonneau also worked for the Upper Missouri Agency's Indian Bureau (a federal agency) as a translator.
 He earned from $300 to $400 per year from the government.
 He may have gained this position by the patronage of William Clark, who was from 1813 the governor of the Missouri Territory; upon Clark's death, Charbonneau's employment with the government came to an abrupt halt.
 Surviving records show that Charbonneau was widely disliked by others in the Missouri Territory.
 Part of the reason for this may be his casual attitude toward employment: he was variously hired by Lisa's Missouri Fur Company and by John Jacob Astor's American Fur Company, bitter rivals.
 He is also said to have abandoned another employer, James Kipp, while on a fur expedition in 1834.

 Charbonneau is known to have had a total of five wives, all young Native American women whom he married when they were sixteen years old or younger.
 He may have had more wives who have been lost to the record, however.
 His last known wife, an Assiniboine girl, was 14 when she married him in 1837; he was more than 70 years old.